podium/elixir-style-guide/README.md

   ```

 * <a name="function-parens"></a>
   Use `def`, `defp`, and `defmacro` with parentheses when the function takes parameters.
 Omit the parentheses when the function doesn't accept any parameters.
-This is the **preferred** way.
   <sup>[[link](#function-parens)]</sup>

   ```elixir